nod-ai/SHARK-ModelDev/README.md

 Turbine provides three primary tools:

 * *AOT Export*: For compiling one or more `nn.Module`s to compiled, deployment ready artifacts.
-This operates via both a [simple one-shot export API](https://github.com/nod-ai/SHARK-Turbine/blob/main/python/shark_turbine/aot/exporter.py) for simple models and an underlying [advanced API](https://github.com/nod-ai/SHARK-Turbine/blob/main/python/shark_turbine/aot/compiled_module.py) for complicated models and accessing the full features of the runtime.
+This operates via both a simple one-shot export API (Already upstream to [torch-mlir](https://github.com/llvm/torch-mlir/blob/main/python/torch_mlir/extras/fx_importer.py)) for simple models and an underlying [advanced API](https://github.com/nod-ai/SHARK-Turbine/blob/main/core/shark_turbine/aot/compiled_module.py) for complicated models and accessing the full features of the runtime.
 * *Eager Execution*: A `torch.compile` backend is provided and a Turbine Tensor/Device is available for more native, interactive use within a PyTorch session.